roblevintennis/rapid-workflow-book/chapters/03_compass_sass.md

 }
 ```

-Our navigation bar now has a subtle shadow:
+Our navigation bar now has a not so subtle shadow:

 ![Navigation bar with box-shadow added](img/navbar-wip3.png "Navigation bar with box-shadow added")

-While this is not an extremely impressive mixin, it does provide an example of how they work. _It just so turns out, that Compass provides its own box-shadow mixin that we'll be levaraging later._
+While this is not an extremely impressive use of mixins, it does provide an example of how they work. _It just so turns out, that Compass provides its own box-shadow mixin that we'll be levaraging later._

 The possibilities with mixins are truly endless as we can see by this next example refactoring where we've moved out the horizontal navigation CSS in to it's own mixin and then included that in our `#nav` rule: